 Class IA Drugs

 Quinidine is related to the antimalarial drug quinine.
 In addition to its membrane-stabilizing properties inherent to Class I agents, it also has indirect, antivagal (“atropine-like”) effects in the atria.
 It has efficacy against supraventricular and ventricular arrhythmias.
 Its main indication in veterinary medicine is to treat atrial fibrillation.
 It has the potential to convert atrial fibrillation to sinus rhythm and is used for this indication in horses.
 In dogs, it is used to facilitate synchronized cardioversion of atrial fibrillation.
 It is not typically used for rate control of chronic atrial fibrillation in dogs or horses, or to treat ventricular arrhythmias.
 The sulfate preparation of quinidine is absorbed rapidly after administration PO.
 The gluconate form is absorbed more slowly.
 It can be given IM but is painful.
 Although 90% of quinidine is protein-bound, distribution is rapid to most tissues.
-The half-life varies among species and is ∼6 hr in dogs and ∼8 hr in horses.
+The half-life varies among species and is ~6 hr in dogs and ~8 hr in horses.

 Class IB Drugs

-Class IB drugs include lido-caine, tocainide, mexiletine, and phenytoin.
+Class IB drugs used in veterinary medicine include lidocaine, mexiletine, tocainide, and phenytoin.

-Phenytoin has a limited spectrum of anti-arrhythmic activity.
-Its primary use-fulness is for the management of digitalis-induced arrhythmias because it abolishes digitalis-induced abnormal automaticity.
-The recommended dosage in dogs is 30–50 mg/kg, PO, tid, or 10 mg/kg, IV, over 5 min.
+Phenytoin has a limited spectrum of antiarrhythmic activity.
+Its primary use is in management of digitalis-induced arrhythmias, because it abolishes digitalis-induced abnormal automaticity.
+The recommended dosage in dogs is 30 mg/kg, PO, tid, or 10 mg/kg, IV, over 5 min.

 Class II Drugs